-Use the Brown-Secure network for your privacy and safety!
+Use Brown's secure wireless network for your privacy and safety!
 It requires a quick one-time setup process:

 - First, temporarily connect to the Brown_EZ network to get online.